MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 workspace `.bazelrc` file.
 This ensures that they override any flags set earlier, mimicking the behavior of command-line set flags taking precedence.

+## Separate the index build output base

+By default, rules_xcodeproj configures Xcode to use a combined output base For both normal builds and index builds.
+This is done to save disk space and improve cache hit rates, since both types of builds can share outputs.
+However, if you find that index builds are interfering with normal builds, you can disable this behavior during project generation by setting `--@rules_xcodeproj//xcodeproj:separate_index_build_output_base` in your bazelrc.

 # Command-line API

 rules_xcodeproj builds targets in its own